gburd/sparsemap/README.md

       0000000011001110 0110010101111001

-Instead of storing 8 Words (16 bytes), we only store 2 Words (2 bytes): one for the descriptor, one for last sm_bitvec_t #7.
+Instead of storing 8 Words (16 bytes), we only store 2 Words (2 bytes): one for the descriptor, and one for the last sm_bitvec_t #7.

-The sparsemap stores a list of chunk maps, and for each chunk map it stores the absolute address (i.e. if the user sets bit 0 and bit 10000, and the chunk map capacity is 2048, the sparsemap creates two chunk maps; the first starts at offset 0, the second starts at offset 8192).
+The sparsemap stores a list of chunk maps, and for each chunk map, it stores the absolute address (i.e. if the user sets bit 0 and bit 10000, and the chunk map capacity is 2048, the sparsemap creates two chunk maps; the first starts at offset 0, the second starts at offset 8192).